Performance progression of IPv6 route lookup on Linux

 - In Linux 4.2, Martin KaFai Lau prevents the creation of cache entries for most route lookups.
 The most sensible performance improvement comes with commit 4b32b5ad31a6.
 The second one is from commit 45e4fd26683c, which effectively removes creation of cache entries, except for PMTU exceptions.

 These LTS kernels received a backport of the mitigations found in more recent kernels.
-For IPv4, the impact was non-existent but benchmarks were run on a different processor and with a different toolchain, notably a different compiler. ↩︎
+For IPv4, the impact was non-existent. ↩︎